-Shozo Michikawa is from the most northern island in Japan, Hokkaido.
-He initially had a career in business, after graduating from Aoyama Gakuin University, but took up evening classes in art where he discovered his talent and passion for pottery.
+Shozo Michikawa was born on the northern most island in Japan, Hokkaido.
+He initially had a career in business after graduating from Aoyama Gakuin University, but took up evening classes in art where he discovered his talent and passion for pottery.
 A few years later, Michikawa made the decision to give up his life in business and to focus on creating ceramics.

-In July 2005, he was given the rare honour of being the first Japanese artist to have a solo exhibition of his art in The Forbidden City in Beijing.
+In July 2005, he was given the honour of being the first Japanese artist to have a solo exhibition of his art in The Forbidden City, Beijing.

 Michikawa's ceramics have been widely exhibited in Japan and around the world, including China, America, Canada, France, Germany, Switzerland, Belgium, the Philippines, Mongolia, and the UK.